soggybag/Front-end-Web-Class-2/README.md

 ### 1 - What is CSS?

 - CSS enforces the separation of content and presentation.
+- CSS is a language of visual description.
 - CSS is super powerful it can:
   - Set the font, size, color, line spacing, etc
   - Set image and color fills, border styles, size and position
-- Animation
+  - Animate elements on the page
   - Apply styles for interactive states

 ### 2 - Diagnostic quiz